merrychap/fluffychat/DECOMPOSITION.md

 # Decomposition file

 ### Description
-This is decomposition file with description by each directory and file
+This is the decomposition file with the description by each directory and file

 ### Directory tree
 ```sh